Marriage and Family Therapist Associate

 As a marriage, couple, and family therapist, I believe relationships are central to our experience of the world.
 I also believe that we often aren't given the relational tools we need in order to thrive in all relationships.
 Relationship counseling can be a transformative experience that provides new ways of connecting to yourself and to your partner(s).
 I typically utilize emotionally focused therapy and experiential therapy when working with couples and relationships.

-I enjoy working with young children and their families through all of life’s ups and downs.
-I believe in meeting caregivers and children where they are at, and working together to create a plan for mental and emotional wellness for the whole family.
-I help families with young children learn ways to increase emotional closeness and change patterns using child-parent play and parent guidance.
-I have experience helping families support children exploring their gender identity and expression.
+I believe in meeting caregivers where they are at, and working together to create a plan for mental and emotional wellness for the whole family.
+I help families learn ways to increase emotional closeness and change patterns.
+I have experience helping families support children who are exploring their gender identity and expression.

 Gina DeLeo has not posted any group sessions.